jc508/ExifToolWrapper/README.md

 In this case, the CodeBit is the ExifToolWrapper.cs file.
 It is intended to be reused in other applications.

 ## About the Project
 This project includes the ExifToolWrapper.cs CodeBit and test code to make sure the class functions correctly.
-It was created in Microsoft Visual Studio 2017 and uses .NET Framework 4.0.
+It was created in Microsoft Visual Studio 2022 and uses .NET 8.